sandrina-p/essential-webpack-boilerplate/README.md

 },
 ```

-3. That's it!
-Save the file, `npm start` again and you are ready to keep rocking at **http://localhost:3001/pages/my-page/index.html**!
+That's it!
+Save the file, `npm start` again and keep rocking at http://localhost:3001/pages/my-page/index.html

----
+### Different HTML Files, same JS file
-- You also can have HTML files that use the same JS file:
+You also can have HTML files that use the same JS file:
 ```js
 new HtmlWebpackPlugin({
     chunks: ['index'],